jonnonz1/nz-statute-book/acts/public/1993/human-rights-act-1993.md

 **Transitional provisions**

 ### 148 Former office of Commissioner abolished
-(1) The office of Commissioner under section 7(1) of the principal Act (as it read immediately before the commencement of this section) is abolished.
+(1) The office of Commissioner under section 7(1) (as it read immediately before the commencement of this section) is abolished.
 (2) No person is entitled to compensation for loss of office as a Commissioner under subsection (1).

 ### 148A Certain former Commissioners to be transitional members of Commission
-(1) The person who, immediately before the commencement of this section, held office as Chief Commissioner under section 7(1)(a) (as it read immediately before the commencement of this section) is taken to have been appointed to the office of Chief Commissioner under section 8(1)(a) (as substituted by section 5 of the Human Rights Amendment Act 2001).
+(1) The person who, immediately before the commencement of this section, held office as Chief Commissioner under section 7(1)﻿(a) (as it read immediately before the commencement of this section) is taken to have been appointed to the office of Chief Commissioner under section 8(1)﻿(a) (as substituted by section 5 of the Human Rights Amendment Act 2001).
-(2) The person who, immediately before the commencement of this section, held office as the Race Relations Conciliator is taken to have been appointed to the office of Race Relations Commissioner under section 8(1)(b) (as substituted by section 5 of the Human Rights Amendment Act 2001).
+(2) The person who, immediately before the commencement of this section, held office as the Race Relations Conciliator is taken to have been appointed to the office of Race Relations Commissioner under section 8(1)﻿(b) (as substituted by section 5 of the Human Rights Amendment Act 2001).
-(3) Every person who, immediately before the commencement of this section, held office as Commissioner under section 7(1)(e) (as it read immediately before the commencement of this section) is taken to have been appointed to the office of Commissioner under section 8(1)(d) (as substituted by section 5 of the Human Rights Amendment Act 2001).
+(3) Every person who, immediately before the commencement of this section, held office as Commissioner under section 7(1)﻿(e) (as it read immediately before the commencement of this section) is taken to have been appointed to the office of Commissioner under section 8(1)﻿(d) (as substituted by section 5 of the Human Rights Amendment Act 2001).
-(4) The Privacy Commissioner appointed under the Privacy Act 1993 and the Commissioner appointed to be Proceedings Commissioner under section 7(1)(d) (as it read before the commencement of the Human Rights Amendment Act 2001) cease to be Human Rights Commissioners on the commencement of this section.
+(4) The Privacy Commissioner appointed under the Privacy Act 1993 and the Commissioner appointed to be Proceedings Commissioner under section 7(1)﻿(d) (as it read before the commencement of the Human Rights Amendment Act 2001) cease to be Human Rights Commissioners on the commencement of this section.
 (5) Every person who is taken to have been appointed to the office of Commissioner under this section is appointed on the same terms and conditions and for the remainder of the term for which the person was appointed under section 7(1) (as it read immediately before the commencement of this section).

 **Race Relations Conciliator**